OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/making-our-bin-collection-page-less-rubbish.md

 For users successfully returning information on an address lookup, they were offered between a choice of two downloads; Red zone or Blue zone.

-However, they didn't know which download to choose as their zone information was returned at the top of the page.
+However, they didn't know which download to choose as their zone information was returned at the top of the page, and told us so.

 ### Unhelpful error messages

+It was a well known issue that people not served by Oxford City Council were using our lookup for their bin information

-Also, we found that the default alert styling for the error didn't meet accessibility standards as it used a drop shadow on the text
+Also, we found that the default alert styling for the error didn't meet accessibility standards as it used a drop shadow on the text.

-A pretty cluttered interface
+### A cluttered page

+To help avoid people outside of our area using the lookup, we'd pinned some guidance above the address search box hoping people would read this first.
+But not everyone needed to see this information, and using it pushed the address lookup refinement selection box further down the page so it wasn't visible.

+We also had information about our mobile app and about the timetable downloads.

+There was

+## How we fixed it